Live Life Aberdeenshire’s annual Across the Grain festival is back again, with a weekend of song, stories, language and laughter.

 Warming up to the October weekend are a host of pre-festival activities which can be found on our website and keep checking back as more events are confirmed: Festival Warm Up

-Look out for further programme detail and information on how to take part here: Across the Grain 2020
+Look out for further programme detail and information on how to take part.

-The festival is a partnership jointly funded by Live Life Aberdeenshire and Creative Scotland.
+This festival is a partnership jointly funded by Live Life Aberdeenshire, the sports and cultural service of Aberdeenshire Council, and Creative Scotland.